Backpropagation from scratch in Julia (part I)

 end

-First we define a helper function that adds a row of ones with the purpose to not treat a bias parameter in any special way, sigmoidNeuronTransformFunction is responsible for input transformation inside sigmoid neuron.
-This transformation takes two arguments “input” and “params” – params is a vector of weighted sum coefficients and input is an input vector.
-In fact its arguments could be matrices too – representing many input vectors entering the whole layer of neurons.
-That is very convenient way of treating neural network input/output as it is faster and (for some) more elegant.
+is an input vector.
+In fact, its arguments could be matrices too—representing many input vectors entering the whole layer of neurons.
+That is a very convenient way of treating neural network input/output as it is faster and (for some) more elegant.

 abstract Layer

 We want our types to be abstract as we expect different (than those consisting of sigmoid neurons) types of layers may exist.
-For now we will only define “computing layer” – please note that this is generic w.r.t underlying crunching function.
+For now, we will only define a “computing layer”—please note that this is generic with respect to the underlying crunching function.

 type FullyConnectedComputingLayer <: Layer